 Under the official Attorney General’s opinion interpreting Maryland’s child abuse reporting laws, Maryland citizens are required to follow the state’s reporting requirements for suspected child abuse or neglect, even if you learn about the maltreatment for the first time from an adult victim who was under the age of 18 when the incident occurred.
 USM institutions are obligated to follow this requirement.

 The child abuse reporting requirements are the same for information about past abuse.
 According to Child Protective Services, these reports are important to “determine whether children in the household or care of the alleged abuser or neglector are currently in need of protection.”
 (Department of Human Resources Circular Letter SSA 95-14).

 In many instances of past abuse disclosed by an adult victim, the information disclosed to you may be incomplete.
 Use the guidance at the top of the page to determine whether the information is sufficient to make a report.
 Once again, it is not necessary for you to approach or interview the victim to obtain additional information.
 Simply report the information that you do have available, especially any information that helps Child Protective Services to determine whether children currently are at risk of abuse or neglect.
 Try to report:

 You are required to report the name and contact information that you have regarding the adult victim.
 However, if you have any reason to be concerned that the adult victim may be distressed or will otherwise experience negative consequences as a result of your report, make that concern clear when you make your report orally and, if required, in writing.
-You can also consult with TUPD Chief Bernard Gerst during business hours or the Towson University Police Department during non-business hours to provide such guidance.
+You can also consult with TUPD Chief Charles Herring during business hours or the Towson University Police Department during non-business hours to provide such guidance.

 While it is not required that you inform the adult victim that you are making a report, you should feel free to do so.